Danish bank laundered €7bn of Russian 'blood money'

 Denmark's largest bank laundered €7bn of dirty money in an "astronomical" case that could spur new Russia sanctions.

-The affair, linked to the murder of a Russian whistleblower, also poses questions for Danish financial authorities, who were first alerted five years ago and did nothing.
+The affair, linked to the murder of a Russian whistleblower, also posed questions for Danish financial authorities, who were first alerted five years ago and did nothing.

 Join EUobserver today